…before an emergency occurs.

 - After a power outage, refrigerated food will stay cold longer if you keep the door closed.
 Food should generally be consumed within 4 hours.
 Food in the freezer will normally remain safe for 2 days.

-In any emergency, you or a family member may be cut, burned or suffer other injuries.
+3) First Aid In any emergency, you or a family member may be cut, burned or suffer other injuries.
 Here I listed some basic first aid supplies to help you stock your own first aid kit.

 BREAKS / SPRAINS / STRAINS